 NZIA Local Architecture Award Winners 2007, Category: Heritage/Conservation

-A fully referenced Upgrade Report is available from the Central Region office of NZHPT
+A fully referenced upgrade report is available on request from the Central Regional Office of Heritage New Zealand

 Please note that entry on the New Zealand Heritage List/Rarangi Korero identifies only the heritage values of the property concerned, and should not be construed as advice on the state of the property, or as a comment of its soundness or safety, including in regard to earthquake risk, safety in the event of fire, or insanitary conditions.